MelonKony/millmint/content/factbook/bulletin/consensus.md

 In practice, disagreement and consensus in Vekllei mimics the cascading federalism of its political system.
 There are many different levels of executive, and a single executive has multiple functions within the political framework.
 In each case, disagreement happens privately and consensus is presented publicly.

-For example, a [Sorda](/sorda/) is an office of two prime ministers, usually a man and a woman, representing a republic.
-The [Directory](/directory/) is made up of eight Sorda.
+For example, a {{<link/sorda>}} is an office of two prime ministers, usually a man and a woman, representing a republic.
+The {{<link/directory>}} is made up of eight Sorda.
 Individual PMs may disagree about an issue, but within the Directory they are expected to represent a single office and thus present a single point of view.
-The Directory itself, as part of the [Commonwealth Council](/council/) routinely has major political disagreements but presents policy as a unified government.
+The Directory itself, as part of the {{<link/council>}} routinely has major political disagreements but presents policy as a unified government.

 This culture is a feature of Vekllei's council-based society, in which workplace democracy and recreational activities alike are often governed by multiple people.
 In this style of decision-making, factionalism and partisan behaviour have to be restrained to prevent the paralysis of the executive.
 As such, private disagreement and public consensus is a natural feature of this style of government.